 Grenada - State Court Cases.
 The state court cases were brought on behalf of approximately 214 plaintiffs in five counties in Mississippi.
 Each plaintiff seeks compensatory damages from the defendants of at least \$5.0 million for each of up to eight counts and punitive damages of at least \$10.0 million for each of three counts.
 Certain plaintiffs also seek damages for alleged trespass and private nuisance in unspecified amounts together with injunctive relief.
 The Mississippi Supreme Court ordered that the claims of the plaintiffs in the pending state court cases filed in counties other than Grenada County (approximately 110 cases) be severed and transferred to Grenada County.
 Plaintiffs' counsel attempted to transfer ten such cases to Grenada County but all ten cases were dismissed by the Court.
 Motions to dismiss the remaining plaintiffs in the four non-Grenada County cases are pending.
 In February 2009, the court in Washington County entered an order granting plaintiffs 30 days from January 30, 2009 to show good cause why the cases pending in Washington County should not be dismissed.
-Plaintiffs requested 60 days to effectuate a settlement with a defendant other than Koppers Inc., but no further action has been taken since that time.
+Plaintiffs requested 60 days to effectuate a settlement with a defendant other than Koppers Inc. The plaintiffs have since filed stipulations of dismissal with respect to all of their claims involving the other defendant.
+Those dismissal orders have been entered.
+However, a total of seven plaintiffs have refused to accept the settlement agreement.
+Those plaintiffs have instead had their claims dismissed without prejudice as to the other defendant, with leave to refile within one year.

 With respect to the state court case that was originally filed in Grenada County, the court granted the defendants' motion to sever the claims of these plaintiffs for improper joinder.
 These plaintiffs then filed 104 individual complaints in Grenada County.
 Substantially 46 of the cases have been dismissed for various procedural reasons, and summary judgments based on the Mississippi statute of limitations have been entered in 40 of the cases.
 Plaintiffs have appealed the summary judgment orders to the Mississippi Supreme Court.
+Briefing in those appeals is ongoing.
 In the remaining 18 cases, motions to dismiss or, in the alternative, summary judgment, are pending before the Circuit Court.

 On March 3, 2009, one of the plaintiffs who had been dismissed in the state court cases filed suit in Grenada County Circuit Court against Koppers Inc., Beazer East, Three Rivers Management, Inc. and the Illinois Central Railroad Company.
 Plaintiff is seeking actual and compensatory damages in excess of \$20.0 million and punitive damages in an unspecified amount.
-The defendants have answered the complaint.
+The defendants have answered the complaint and discovery is proceeding.